 6. Prilosec (Omeprazole)

-While this can be one of the safe human meds for dogs, without a vet check-up and consultation, administering omeprazole can cause complications by masking other health conditions in pets.
+While it's generally safe, without a vet check-up and consultation, administering Prilosec to dogs can cause complications by masking other health conditions in pets.

 It’s always best to use hydrocortisone products that have been developed for dogs rather than using human alternatives that may include toxic additives.

 8. Lomotil (Atropine / Diphenoxylate)

-Lomotil is used by humans to manage diarrhea and it is also used to treat diarrhea and colitis in dogs and cats.
+Atropine/Diphenoxylate is used by humans to manage diarrhea, and it's also used to treat diarrhea and colitis in dogs and cats.

 9. Dramamine (Dimenhydrinate)

-Dramamine is used by some veterinarians for the treatment of travel sickness and travel related anxiety in dogs.
+Dramamine is used by some veterinarians for the treatment of travel sickness and travel-related anxiety in dogs.

 While it's one of the safe human meds for dogs, it’s exceptionally important to consult a veterinarian for the correct dosage.

 Before you even try this drug, remember that there are other alternatives to Dramamine you can use that have fewer to no side effects including herbal treatments and behavioral conditioning, as well as specific dog anxiety meds and tools like anxiety vests.